santoshphilip/pyephem_sunpath/README.rst

 - **sunpos()** calculates sun position (in altitude and azimuth) using local time and timezone
 - **sunpos_radiance** and **sunpos_radiancexyz** also calculate the sun position.
 The arguments and results are designed for users of the `Radiance Software <https://www.radiance-online.org>`_.
+- function details are in the module documentation and docstrings

 Usage
 -----